mara-schulke/thb/datenbanken/sql/world.md

 LIMIT 10;
 ```

-## Show all countries of europe
+## Show all countries of europe.

-## Show all countries which start with 'N'
+## Show all countries which start with 'N'.

 ## What is the population of the biggest city?

-## Show all cities which have over 1000000 citizens
+## Show all cities which have over 1000000 citizens.

 ## Which countries have more than 50 million citizens?

-## Show all countries where the population density is greater than 100 citizens / qkm
+## Show all countries where the population density is greater than 100 citizens / km^2.

 ## Which countries are in the region 'Polynesia'?